BIOTECH-7005-BIOINF-3000

 Practical

 There are two major steps (5 parts actually) in this Prac.
 Please follow the instructions in order, because some commands will rely on the results from previous commands.
-Feel free to talk to tutors/instructors if you have a problem/question.
+Please discuss the outputs and processes with the tutors/instructors to ensure everything makes logical sense to you.

 Part 1.
 Set up and project preparation

-I put initial input data into a data folder, and output files from different processing stages into separate folders in a results folder.
-If there are databases involved, I also create a DB folder.
-I store all scripts in a separate scripts folder (we won’t use this folder in this Prac).
-I also use a numbered prefix such as 01_raw_data to label different folders.
-All of these naming rules are just personal preference, and feel free to build your own project folder structure rules, and keep it consistent for your different projects in future.
+A common strategy is to put the initial sequencing data into a folder named data, with the output files from different processing stages then being placed into separate folders, such as an output or a results folder.
+If there are databases involved, it may be wise to create a DB folder.
+Scripts may be stored in a separate scripts folder (we won’t use this folder in this Prac).
+Some people also use a numbered prefix such as 01_raw_data to label different folders.
+All of these naming rules are just personal preference, and feel free to build your own project folder structure rules that will help you manage large datasets

-The following is the folder structure for this DE analysis project:
+The following is the suggested folder structure for this DE analysis project:

 ./prac_transcriptomics_DE/